-Roles Responsibilities Facilitate a process of managing overall compliance with regulatory requirements and undertake external reporting for legislative non-compliances as required.
-Ensure monitoring is undertaken in accordance with the BMP.
-Undertake/organise, review and analyse all monitoring data.
-Develop, implement, and update the BMP as required.
-Environmental Ensure all internal and external reporting requirements are met.
-Officer Liaise with relevant government authorities in relation to regulatory conditions and compliance issue.
+Ensure all internal and external reporting requirements are met.
+Liaise with relevant government authorities in relation to regulatory conditions and compliance issue.
 Liaise with the community as required and as per the Stakeholder Engagement Strategy, including facilitation of Community Consultative Committee meetings.
 Secure biodiversity offsets as required to satisfy credit requirements.
 Prepare the Annual Review and other reporting requirements under the approvals.
-Operate in a manner that minimises risks of incidents to themselves, fellow workers and biodiversity values of the Quarry.
+Operational Staff and Contractors Operate in a manner that minimises risks of incidents to themselves, fellow workers and biodiversity values of the Quarry.
 Ensure operations are undertaken in accordance with instructions.
-Operational Staff and Contractors Ensure appropriate notification and response in the event of an environmental incident. and Contractors Show due care not to cause environmental harm.
+Ensure appropriate notification and response in the event of an environmental incident.
+Show due care not to cause environmental harm.
 Follow direction provided by the Quarry Manager and Environmental Officer.
 Notify Quarry Manager of any environmental non-compliance.
-Undertake and report on ecological surveys of vegetation monitoring zones.
-Ecologist Undertake pre-clearance surveys prior to vegetation clearing activities.
+Ecologist Undertake and report on ecological surveys of vegetation monitoring zones.
+Undertake pre-clearance surveys prior to vegetation clearing activities.
 Provide specialist advice to Cleary Bros personnel on matters relating to biodiversity.